confluentmedical/nitinol-design-concepts/210-xct-methods/index.md

 #### 3.5 Visualizing morphological results

 ImageJ provides a variety of methods to visualize complex volumetric data sets.
 One useful approach for visualizing three dimensional data is to create a *maximum intensity projection*, which projects the maximum voxel intensity through a solid volume to a selected plane.
-The images below show maximum intensity 0 degree and 90 degree projections for `scan01` (standard purity SE508 material) and `scan02` (high purity SE508ELI material).
+The images below show maximum intensity 0 degree and 90 degree projections of the 8-bit NMI probability map for `scan01` (standard purity SE508 material) and `scan02` (high purity SE508ELI material).

 ![maximum-intensity-projections](mip.png)